Company Filing History:

 Introduction

 Xiaolu Han is an accomplished inventor based in Los Angeles, CA. She has made significant contributions to the field of biomedical engineering, particularly in the development of innovative therapies for cancer treatment.
-Her work focuses on enhancing the effectiveness of chimeric antigen receptor (CAR) T cell therapies.
+Her work focuses on enhancing the effectiveness of chimeric antigen receptor T cells.

 Latest Patents

 Xiaolu Han holds a patent for her invention titled "Masking chimeric antigen receptor T cells for tumor-specific activation."
-This invention is directed to a masked chimeric antigen receptor, which comprises several key components: (a) a masking peptide, (b) one or more antigen-specific targeting domains, (c) an extracellular spacer domain, (d) a transmembrane domain, (e) at least one co-stimulatory domain, and (f) an intracellular signaling domain.
-The masked CARs (mCARs) are activated upon cleavage of the masking peptide, allowing for targeted activation against tumors.
+This invention is directed to a masked chimeric antigen receptor, which comprises several key components: (a) a masking peptide; (b) one or more antigen-specific targeting domains; (c) an extracellular spacer domain; (d) a transmembrane domain; (e) at least one co-stimulatory domain; and (f) an intracellular signaling domain.
+The masked chimeric antigen receptors (mCARs) are activated upon cleavage of the masking peptide, allowing for targeted tumor-specific activation.

 Career Highlights